BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 It's not the same for everyone.
 Some wear collars casually or purely as fashion; some use them only in play; some never use them at all.
-Communities debate meaning, etiquette, and "right ways", there isn't one.
-As one Redditor put it: "Collars are just collars until you decide they are play… meaning is unique to the two people using them."
+Communities debate meaning, etiquette, and "right ways".
+I apologize to them, but there isn't one.
+We see this range reflected in the BeMoreKinky community, where users rate collar activities across five distinct categories: Soft Domination, Bondage, Fantasies, Femdom, and Non-monogamy.
+The same object, five very different contexts.

 Communities carry a rough “stages of collaring” mythology.
 Treat these as menus, not rules: